Lennox Yearwood: Make Hip Hop Not War

-Arrest at Petraeus hearing
+Arrest at Armed Services hearing

 Yearwood was arrested by Capitol Hill police outside of a hearing of the House Armed Services Committee on September 10, 2007, and charged with disorderly conduct and assault on a police officer.
 According to Sgt.
 Kimberly Schneider, spokeswoman for the Capitol Police, Yearwood was stopped from entering the room after allegedly attempting to cut in front of people waiting to get in.
 "What he tried to do was jump to the front of the line.
 He was told he couldn't do that," Schneider said.
 "And he pretty much charged at the officers to get past them into the room, after he was told not to."
 In a press release from the Hip Hop Caucus, Yearwood said that he was prevented from entering the hearing because he was wearing a button that said "I love the people of Iraq."
 In the press release he called his arrest an example of "democracy while black."
 UPI reports that the video being circulated on the Internet "does not seem to show an assault."

 Yearwood was treated at George Washington University Hospital "for injuries to his ankle" according to Liz Havstad, a spokeswoman for the Hip Hop Caucus.
 In an interview three days later on the Democracy Now! news program, Yearwood told Amy Goodman that he asked Capitol Police if he could leave the line to do a radio interview and was told okay.
 When he returned to line, he said, he and two other activists were singled out and told they would not be able to enter, and when he tried to find out why, he was arrested.
 In the interview Yearwood claimed he had torn ligaments in his leg during the incident, and said he was on crutches.